TimBoleslawsky/data-science-vault/Notes/Monte Carlo Tree Search and Game Playing.md

 - Storage Limitations: We can’t store the value of each state  => A table housing all state-value pairs would be too huge.
 	- Possible solution: Truncating search depth with an approximate value function (deep learning), to reduce the number of states considered.
 ## Monte Carlo Tree Search (MCTS)
 Monte Carlo Tree Search (MCTS) is a decision-making algorithm used for planning in complex environments.
 MCTS models actions, or more specifically state-action pairs, in a game as nodes in a tree.
 While traversing through the nodes we collect metrics, most importantly: $q_i$ (number of wins from a specific node $i$) and $n_i$ (number of times this node has been visited).
-How a MCTS implementation could look like in practice can be seen in this report [[MCTS.pdf]] and this code snippet [[MCTS.py]].
+How a MCTS implementation could look like in practice can be seen in this report [MCTS](../Projects/MCTS%20and%20Deep%20Learning/MCTS.pdf) and this code snippet [MCTS](../Projects/MCTS%20and%20Deep%20Learning/MCTS.py).

 The basic idea of MCTS can be broken down into four steps:
 1.  **Selection**